-- A narrative description; - A set of values for various macro-economic indicators e.g. GDP growth, unemployment rate, exchange rate, consumer price index, etc.
+- A narrative description; - A set of values for several macro-economic indicators e.g. GDP decrease, of the salary income, increase in the unemployment rate, of the exchange rate, of the consumer price index, etc.

 In the comprehensive approach, the Bank uses a range of scenarios based on different severity conditions as follows: